 Our challenges include increased competition among casual dining restaurant chains for the guest's discretionary dining dollars, increasing wage and salary costs, increasing food and commodity prices, increased energy and petroleum-based product prices, and costs to increase the Company's brand awareness in new markets.
 In light of these complexities and challenges, management has pursued a disciplined growth strategy that focuses on adding company-owned restaurants and increasing sales at existing restaurants.
-In addition, management is focused on managing restaurant operating costs and building our corporate infrastructure to facilitate our long-term growth expectations.
+In addition, management is focused on managing restaurant operating costs, building our corporate infrastructure and building brand awareness to facilitate our long-term growth expectations.

-The following summarizes the operational and financial highlights during the first twenty-eight weeks of fiscal 2007:
+The following summarizes the operational and financial highlights during the first forty weeks of fiscal 2007:

 • Franchise Acquisitions.
-We acquired 15 franchised Red Robin® restaurants in the state of California for \$44.3 million.
+We acquired 17 franchised Red Robin® restaurants in the state of California for \$49.8 million.
 The cash purchase price was funded through borrowings under the Company's recently amended credit facility.
-Effective June 18, 2007, we also assumed management of two additional existing restaurant locations, (Managed Restaurants), owned by the California franchisees under management services agreements.
-The 15 acquired restaurants and one of the Managed Restaurants collectively are referred to as the 2007 Acquired Restaurants and have been included in our results of operations beginning June 18, 2007.
-The remaining managed restaurant and one restaurant under construction by the California franchisee are not consolidated in our results of operations as of and for the periods ended July 15, 2007.
-Management fee income has been recorded for the unconsolidated managed restaurant.
-We incurred a charge of \$1.6 million related to the reacquisition of the existing franchise and development agreements of the 2007 Acquired Restaurants.
+Effective June 18, 2007, we also assumed management of an additional existing restaurant location, (Managed Restaurant), owned by the California franchisees under a management services agreement.
+The 17 acquired restaurants are referred to collectively as the 2007 Acquired Restaurants.
+The 15 restaurants that were acquired on June 18, 2007 and the two restaurants that were acquired on July 16, 2007, one of the managed restaurants and the restaurant that had been previously under construction, have been included in our results of operations since their respective acquisition dates.
+We incurred a charge of \$1.8 million related to the reacquisition of the existing franchise and development agreements of the 2007 Acquired Restaurants.
 This charge is reported as "Reacquired franchise costs" in the Consolidated Statements of Income.

-The 13 franchised Red Robin® restaurants in the state of Washington acquired after July 9, 2006 are collectively referred to as the 2006 Acquired Restaurants, and the combination of the 2007 Acquired Restaurants and the 2006 Acquired Restaurants are referred to as the Acquired Restaurants.
+The 13 franchised Red Robin® restaurants in the state of Washington acquired in the third quarter 2006 are collectively referred to as the 2006 Acquired Restaurants, and the combination of the 2007 Acquired Restaurants and the 2006 Acquired Restaurants are referred to as the Acquired Restaurants.